Data-type-specific methods§

 )

-Calculate normalized RMS beam emittance.
+Calculate the RMS beam emittance.

 Parameters: